avigad/mathematics_in_lean_source/source/basics.rst

 In addition to equations and inequalities in the context, ``linarith`` will use additional inequalities that you pass as arguments.
+In the next example, `exp_le_exp.mpr h'` is a proof of `exp b ≤ exp c`, as we will explain very soon.

 .. code-block:: lean